Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/README.md

   - [Mathworks](https://www.mathworks.com/) to install **MATLAB** version R2021a or R2021b.
   - **Vitis Model Composer** that is available with the usual install of **Vitis**.

+**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2022.2) for setting up software and installing the VCK190 base platform.

-Before starting this tutorial, run the following step:
+Before starting this tutorial run the following steps.

+1. Set up your platform by running the `xilinx-versal-common-v2022.2/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
+This script sets up the `SYSROOT` and `CXX` variables.
+If the script is not present, you _must_ run `xilinx-versal-common-v2022.2/sdk.sh`.
+2. Set up your ROOTFS to point to the `xilinx-versal-common-v2022.2/rootfs.ext4`.
+3. Set up your IMAGE to point to `xilinx-versal-common-v2022.2/Image`.
-1. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.
+4. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.

 ### Accessing the Tutorial Reference Files